Community-Cadabra-Project/CHCadabra/README.md

 ### boolean entity_exists_in_world(entityUUID, [world])

-Checks if an entity exists in the world.
+Checks if an entity exists in the world

 #### boolean entity_in_love_mode(entityUUID)